A New Brain: Productions

 A New Brain started as a "series of songs that Bill Finn wrote after he left the hospital", with a concert of those songs produced at The Public Theater.
-A fully staged workshop production was held in 1996 and again in 1997 and included contributions by Lapine.
+A fully staged workshop production was held in 1996, followed by a smaller workshop in 1997, both incorporating contributions by Lapine.

-The musical was first produced Off-Broadway at the Mitzi E. Newhouse Theater at Lincoln Center, with previews beginning on May 14, 1998, and closed on October 11, 1998.
-The production was directed by Graciela Daniele and featured a cast headed by Malcolm Gets (Gordon Michael Schwinn) and Christopher Innvar (Roger Delli-Bovi), including Michael Mandell (Richard), Penny Fuller (Mimi Schwinn), Mary Testa (Lisa), Kristin Chenoweth (Waitress/Nancy D), Chip Zien (Mr. Bungee), Liz Larsen (Rhoda), John Jellison (Doctor), and Keith Byron Kirk (Minister).
-Lovette George was an understudy for Rhoda, Waitress, and Nancy D. Christopher Innvar left the show in June 1998 due to vocal problems; a cast recording was made under the RCA Victor label with Norm Lewis singing the role of Roger.
+The musical was first produced Off-Broadway at the Mitzi E. Newhouse Theater at Lincoln Center, with previews beginning May 14, 1998, an official opening on June 18, and a closing on October 11, 1998.
+The production was directed by Graciela Daniele, with orchestrations by Michael Starobin, music direction and additional vocal arrangements by Ted Sperling, and vocal arrangements by Jason Robert Brown, and featured a cast headed by Malcolm Gets (Gordon Michael Schwinn) and Christopher Innvar (Roger Delli-Bovi), including Michael Mandell (Richard), Penny Fuller (Mimi Schwinn), Mary Testa (Lisa), Kristin Chenoweth (Waitress/Nancy D), Chip Zien (Mr. Bungee), Liz Larsen (Rhoda), John Jellison (Doctor), and Keith Byron Kirk (Minister).
+Lovette George was an understudy for Rhoda, Waitress, and Nancy D. Gets left the production on August 2, 1998, and was succeeded as Gordon by Lewis Cleale beginning August 4.
+Christopher Innvar also left the show in June 1998 due to vocal problems, and was succeeded by Norm Lewis.

 A New Brain was next performed at Rice University during the Sid Richardson Players' 1999–2000 season.
 It was also done at UC Berkeley BareStage during the 2000–2001 season, which transferred to Shotgun Players in 2001.
+A 2001 production followed at Washington, D.C.'s Studio Theatre, directed by Serge Seiden, with Michael Rupert, who had originated the role of Marvin in March of the Falsettos two decades earlier, now playing Gordon.
 The show was also produced in March 2002 in St. Louis, Missouri, at New Line Theatre, then premiered in the UK at the Edinburgh Fringe Festival in 2005, with the English premiere in September 2006 in Littlehampton, West Sussex.

 The musical was presented as part of the Encores!
 Off-Center staged concert series June 24–27, 2015 at the New York City Center.
 The production included multiple rewrites by Finn and Lapine and was directed by Lapine.
 It starred Jonathan Groff as Gordon and featured Dan Fogler as Mr. Bungee, Ana Gasteyer as Mimi, and Aaron Lazar as Roger.

-A new, updated cast recording was recorded by the cast of the Encores!
-Off-Center production (with the exception of Fogler, who was filming a movie in London at the time of the recording and was replaced by Christian Borle as Mr. Bungee) and was released February 5, 2016, by PS Classics.
-Unlike the original recording, this two-disc set contains the full show, including over 15 minutes of previously unrecorded music.
+A 2023 production at Barrington Stage Company, presented in association with the Williamstown Theatre Festival and directed by Joe Calarco, featured Mary Testa as Mimi.